-End of Chapter
+End of Chapter Exercises

-2.63 A relative frequency distribution deals with the percentage of the total observations that fall into each class rather than the number that fall into each class.
+- 2.62.
+A relative frequency distribution deals with the percentage of the total observations that fall into each class rather than the number that fall into each class.
 Sometimes decision makers are more interested in percentages than numbers.
 Politicians, for instance, are often more interested in the percentage of voters that will vote for them (more than 50%) than the total number of votes they will get.
-Relative frequencies are also valuable when comparing distributions from two populations that have different total numbers.

-2.64 Thinking in terms of the types of data discussed in chapter 1, that is nominal, ordinal, interval and ratio, bar charts are visual representations of frequency distributions constructed from nominal or ordinal data.

-2.65 Pie charts are effectively used when the data set is made up of parts of a whole, and therefore each part can be converted to a percentage.
+Relative frequencies are also valuable when comparing distributions from two populations that have different total numbers. - 2.63.
+Thinking in terms of the types of data discussed in chapter 1, that is nominal, ordinal, interval and ratio, bar charts are visual representations of frequency distributions constructed from nominal or ordinal data. - 2.64.
+Pie charts are effectively used when the data set is made up of parts of a whole, and therefore each part can be converted to a percentage.
 For instance, if the data involves a budget, a pie chart can represent the percentage of budget each category represents.
-Or, if the data involves total company sales, a pie chart can be used to represent the percentage contribution to sales for each major product line.

-2.66 A line chart is an effective tool to represent the relation between a dependent and an independent variable when values of the independent variable form a natural increasing sequence.
+Or, if the data involves total company sales, a pie chart can be used to represent the percentage contribution to sales for each major product line. - 2.65.
+A line chart is an effective tool to represent the relation between a dependent and an independent variable when values of the independent variable form a natural increasing sequence.
 In many cases this means the independent variable is a measure of time and the data is time-series data.
-With a scatter plot the values of the independent variable are determined randomly and not according to a preset sequence.
+With a scatter plot the values of the independent variable are not determined according to a preset sequence.

-b.
-It appears that there is a positive linear relationship between the attendance and the year.
-However, there does appear to be a sharp decline in the last five years.
-It could be evidence of a normal cycle since a similar decline occurred in 1990/91 which was followed by a steady climb in attendance for six of the next seven years.

-a.
+2.67. a.
 Using the $2^k \ge n$ guideline:

-$2^k \ge 48 = 2^6 \ge 48$
+$$2^k \ge 48 = 2^6 \ge 48$$